themejuice/tj/README.md

 In addition to that, `tj` uses the [OS gem](https://github.com/rdp/os) to sniff out your OS and adjusts a few things accordingly to make sure things don't break. _I don't regularly develop on Windows, so if you encounter any bugs, please let me know through a **well-documented** issue and I'll try my best to get it resolved._

-## Config
+### What is a `Juicefile`?
-Because everybody likes to use different tools, you can create a `Juicefile` or `tj.yaml` config (with an optional preceding `.`) that will house all of your theme-specific commands.
-This allows you to use a streamlined set of commands that will act as aliases to your per-project configuration, as well as starter-theme specific information, such as deployment configuration, etc. For right now, we'll just stick to the `commands` section.
+Well, because everybody likes to use different tools, you can create a `Juicefile` or `tj.yaml` config file (with an optional preceding `.`) that will house all of your theme-specific commands.
+Each command essentially acts as a common-alias for each project's build system, allowing you freedom to update tools without having to juggle a million different commands (thus having to remember which project uses which).

-If you're into [Grunt](https://github.com/gruntjs/grunt), then use it.
+So what does this mean?
+Basically, if you're into [Grunt](https://github.com/gruntjs/grunt), then use it.
 Prefer [Gulp](https://github.com/gulpjs/gulp)?
 What about [Guard](https://github.com/guard/guard)?
-Go right ahead.
-It's compeletely up to you and your team.
+It's completely up to you and your team.
 This is obviously relative to the starter theme you use, since you can't exactly use Grunt with a project that doesn't support it.

 Below is the config that comes baked into [our starter theme](https://github.com/ezekg/theme-juice-starter):